 We thank everyone for taking the time to provide feedback on the Draft Cumberland Plain Conservation Plan.
-Your submissions will help finalise the Cumberland Plain Conservation Plan (the Plan).
+We are currently reviewing and considering all feedback received to help finalise the Plan.

 You can view all exhibition documents, including the Draft Cumberland Plain Conservation Plan Planning Portal.

 To support the public exhibition of the Plan, we also developed a Spatial Viewer.

 On Thursday 10 September, we held a webinar to provide an overview of the Plan.
 If you are interested, you can watch the recording.